Eric Pickles: Parliamentary career

 Pickles was the campaign manager for the successful Crewe and Nantwich by-election in May 2008.
 Following this, he was promoted to Chairman of the Conservative Party, a post he held from January 2009 to May 2010.

 In early 2010, Prime Minister Gordon Brown outlined plans to reform the voting system in the United Kingdom.
 Pickles defended the first-past-the-post system as resulting in stable government and attacked Brown, claiming he "now wants to fiddle the electoral system" by wanting to change the voting system.

 Pickles was the Secretary of State for Communities and Local Government in the coalition government headed by Prime Minister David Cameron from 12 May 2010 to May 2015.

 Although a former Eurosceptic, in January 2016 Pickles became a founding member of the group Conservatives For Reform In Europe, a campaign to remain in the European Union on the basis that the EU would be reformed by the negotiations then being led by Prime Minister David Cameron.

 In April 2017, Pickles announced he would not stand at the general election the following month.
 Later that year, he was appointed chairman of the journal Parliamentary Review.

 Speaking live to GB News on 4 October 2022, Pickles stated that he had attended his 52nd consecutive Conservative Party Annual Conference that year.

+On 31 July 2025, he along with 37 other House of Lords members signed a letter opposing the UK's plan to recognise a State of Palestine: the peers said Palestine “does not meet the international law criteria for recognition of a state, namely, defined territory, a permanent population, an effective government and the capacity to enter into relations with other states”.